Roatan Dive Sites

 See schools of tropical fish, fleets of eagle rays, and sea turtles on your dive.
 Explore hard-core wrecks, peaceful eel gardens, and shallow terraces where macro photo opportunities abound.
 Roatan's dive sites are a true underwater paradise with thick coral growth and gentle currents.

 Get ready for a thrilling dive experience with water temperatures averaging 80 degrees or warmer, gentle currents, and visibility ranging from 50 to 100 feet.
-From large wrecks to the colorful depths of the Caribbean, Roatan has it all.
-Come and discover Mesoamerican Barrier Reef today!
+Roatan has everything from large wrecks to the colorful depths of the Caribbean.
+Come and discover the Mesoamerican Barrier Reef today!

 Popular Dive Sites